alwaysbegrowing/arbor-contracts/spec/overview.md

 A DAO owes 100m DAI to the porter protocol.
 They have 10,000 stETH (at $2000/eth, 20m USD) as collateral in the porter protocol.
 They also have 90m liquid DAI in their treasury.
 1. DAO uses [Aave Flash Loan](https://docs.aave.com/developers/guides/flash-loans) to borrow 10m DAI
 2. DAO pays back their full 100m DAI porter debt (which releases their collateral)
-3. DAO withdraws with their collateral and swaps some amount of it for 10m DAI on a DEX
+3. DAO withdraws their collateral and swaps some amount of it for 10m DAI on a DEX
 4. DAO repays Aave 10m DAI flash loan
+5. DAO now has their porter debt repaid and has their remaining collateral

 ### Example 2:
 A DAO owes 100m FEI to the porter protocol.
 They have 30,000 stETH (at $2000/eth, 60m USD) as collateral in the porter protocol, and $70m liquid FEI in their treasury.